tharunoptimus/prior/README.md

 Download the src folder to your htdocs file.

 Go to the USERS table to add more users to make an announement.

+The Visual Editor made possible by the plugin by https://github.com/ckeditor/